aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/data/find-or-search-data/_index.md

 Specify the [**FindOptions.LookInType**](https://apireference.aspose.com/cells/net/aspose.cells/findoptions/properties/lookintype) and [**FindOptions.LookAtType**](https://apireference.aspose.com/cells/net/aspose.cells/findoptions/properties/lookattype) properties.
 The following example code illustrates how to use these properties to find cells with various number of strings at the **beginning** or at the **center** or at the **end** of the cell's string.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Data-Handling-Find-FindingCellsContainingStringValueOrNumber-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Data-Handling-Find-FindingCellsContainingStringValueOrNumber-1.cs" >}}